 Chinese Wedding

 I’ve been to a few Chinese weddings in the 8 years that my fiancé and I have been together.
-These photos are from my h2b’s clip_image002sister’s wedding, and she looked completely amazing!
+These photos are from my h2b’s sister’s wedding, and she looked completely amazing!
 I love her Chinese wedding dress and the beautiful colours of gold and red.

 The wedding was technically a Buddhist wedding although my in laws aren’t strictly Buddhists.
 The wedding didn’t take place in a Buddhist temple but a Buddhist wedding doesn’t have a set format and rather takes on the cultures of those taking part.

 A Chinese wedding comes in two main parts, in my experience.
 I’m almost certain that different provinces in China will have different traditions for weddings, but I was a witness to Hong Kong weddings and those weddings have two main parts.
-The first is a tea-ceremonytea drinking ceremony, which begins first where the groom has to pay the bridesmaids to enter the bride’s residence.
+The first is a tea drinking ceremony, which begins first where the groom has to pay the bridesmaids to enter the bride’s residence.
 Then he must complete several dares and forfeits to prove that he’s worthy of his bride.
 These days the dares are fun and a giggle, but in the olden days they were trials of strength and endurance.
-My h2b’s sister’s hubby had to limbo eating a chilly, choose romantic mah-jong tiles from a bucket of ice, and recite a joke marriage contract promising to do all the cleaning. me-as-dai-cum-jeh
+My h2b’s sister’s hubby had to limbo eating a chilly, choose romantic mah-jong tiles from a bucket of ice, and recite a joke marriage contract promising to do all the cleaning.

 Once the bride appears, the tea drinking ceremony can commence.
 The bride and groom offer tea to the bride’s mother and father, and any older family members who are already married.
 During the drinking of tea, a lady called dai cum jeh, or big sister, says some blessing words while the older relatives drink the tea.
 The couple are traditionally presented with gold jewellery and lucky money.